Here we give a high-level overview of the workflow required for defining and fitting a model with

 epiinf()

-has additional arguments which allow the user to extend the basic
+has additional arguments that allow the user to extend the basic

 sampled along with other parameters.
 The family